CMSC828G/CMSC828G/assignment-1/README.md

     --hidden_units 64 \
     --epochs 100 \
     --lr 0.001 \
-    --kernel-type triton # or "torch" to compare with PyTorch
+    --kernel-type "triton" # or "torch" to compare with PyTorch
 ```

 ## Part 5 (Optional, For Fun): More Fusion